PythonDataScience24/pybrary/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the license described under [LICENSE.md](LICENSE.md).
+By contributing to this project, you agree that your contributions will be licensed under the license described under [LICENSE](LICENSE).